zixi-bwang/Multi-Tenant-SaaS/README.md

 ## Overview
 The Multi-tenant SaaS provides organizations with ready-to-use core software elements for successfully running SaaS applications in the cloud.

-Get a boost with tenant onboarding, domain driven software components, integration testing, analytics dashboards, and more.
-This environment reduces development and experimentation time, allowing you to get your software into the hands of customers faster.
+Get a boost with tenant onboarding, domain-driven software best practices, integration testing, analytics dashboards, and more.
+This environment reduces development and deployment time.

 ## Repo Rundown